boristsr/gdcorner-website/_documentation/rushhour/11-vehicleimporter.md

 ## Importing a Vehicle with Rush Hour

 The Vehicle Importer is an optional new workflow to drastically improve the time and effort involved in bringing a new vehicle into Unreal.
+It produces regular Chaos Vehicles.
 It consists of 2 parts:

 - [An addon for Blender]({% link _documentation/rushhour/10-preparingavehicle.md %})
 - The importer included with Rush Hour for Unreal Engine 5.0+ (this article)